rranelli/auto-package-update.el/README.md

 ### Changelog

+1.3 - Do not break if a package is not available in the repositories.
+      Show update results in a temporary buffer instead of the echo area<br/>
-1.2 - Refactor for independency on package-menu functions. <br/>
+1.2 - Refactor for independence on package-menu functions. <br/>
 1.1 - Support GNU Emacs 24.3. <br/>
 1.0 - First release. <br/>